loverso-smartthings/rayzurbock-SmartThings-BigTalker/README.md

+#NEWER VERSION EXISTS IN MASTER ( https://github.com/rayzurbock/SmartThings-BigTalker ).
+THIS VERSION IS NOW OLD

 #Description
 Big Talker is a SmartApp for SmartThings that can make your house talk depending on various triggered events. <br />